Nemanja Dangubić

-Nemanja Dangubić (Немања Дангубић, born 13 April 1993) is a Serbian professional basketball player for Promitheas Patras of the Greek Basket League and the EuroCup.
+Nemanja Dangubić (Немања Дангубић, born 13 April 1993) is a Serbian professional basketball player for Dubai Basketball of the ABA League and the EuroLeague.
+His drafts rights are owned by the Memphis Grizzlies of the NBA.
 He was selected by the Philadelphia 76ers with the 54th overall pick in the 2014 NBA draft.

 Professional career

 In 2010, Dangubić joined the Hemofarm junior team, before joining the senior team for the 2011–12 season.

 In July 2012, Dangubić signed with Mega Vizura.

 Crvena zvezda (2014–2018)

 On 31 July 2014 Dangubić signed a three-year deal with an opt-out clause after each season with Crvena zvezda.
 In 2014–15 season, Crvena zvezda won the Adriatic League championship, the Serbian League championship and the Radivoj Korać Cup.

 On 10 July 2016 he re-signed with the team until the end of 2017–18 season.
 In March 2018, it was announced that Dangubić will miss the remainder of the 2017–18 season due to knee injury.
 He left Zvezda in summer 2018.